mworks-proj/True-Tithe/README.md

-# Tide
+# Tith
 Tithe &amp; Offerings for Religous Organizations

-Tide is built on the XRPL which makes accepting tithes and offerings from church members, donators and charity fundraisers simple, fast and cost effective.
+Tith is built on the XRPL which makes accepting tithes and offerings from church members, donators and charity fundraisers simple, fast and cost effective.
 Religious organizations are able to tap into XRP Ledger without comprehensive coding skills.
 Our intuitive interface/ app allows Religious organizations the ability to accept donations in supported crypto currencies with ease.

 - Token Creation
 - Smart Contracts